emacs-eaf/emacs-application-framework/README.md

 ## Application Showcase
-EAF is an extensible framework, it comes with a number of useful applications, and you can develop any Qt5 application and integrate it into Emacs.
+EAF is an extensible framework.
+It comes with a number of useful applications, and you can develop any Qt5 application and integrate it into Emacs.

 | Browser                                          | Markdown Previewer (support Mermaid and PlantUML)                                          |
 | :--------:                                       | :----:                                                      |